SergioGarcia-Wolframito/Amabro/README.md

 Where at first you can see the products that you have bought, and if you want to delete a product or an amount of products yo have to introduce first 1, for security.

-- Change Product price to Dollars :
+-Change Product price to Dollars :

 ![](Amabro%20Screenshots/Dollars.PNG)